 Freeway construction began in the 1950s with the opening of the Santa Ana (I-5) Freeway, and continued almost unabated into the 1970s.
 Beginning in the 1990s, toll roads were added in some areas to meet the needs of growing communities.

-During World War II, a number of important military bases were established in Orange County, including the El Toro Marine Corps Air Station, the Los Alamitos Naval Weapons Station, and the Santa Ana Army Air Base.
+During World War II, a number of important military bases were established in Orange County, including the El Toro Marine Corps Air Station, the Seal Beach Naval Weapons station, originally known as the Naval Ammunition and Net Depot Seal Beach, the Los Alamitos Joint Forces Training Base, originally known as the Los Alamitos Naval Air Station, and the Santa Ana Army Air Base.
 At the end of the war, many veterans decided to settle in Southern California, and the region began to grow at an unprecedented rate.

 By the mid-1950s, Orange County’s farms were being replaced by tract housing.
 Existing cities began annexing territory in every direction, and new cities incorporated almost every year.
 Between 1953 and 1962, Buena Park, Costa Mesa, La Palma, Garden Grove, Cypress, Westminster, Fountain Valley, Los Alamitos, San Juan Capistrano, and Villa Park all voted to incorporate.
 In 1963, the county population topped one million.